-The Vario is probably our favourite in terms of how they look – they fit in really well when you see them parked up at festivals and gatherings.
+The Vario is probably our favourite in terms of how they look – they fit in really well when you see them parked up at festivals!

 Another good van to go for if you need extra space is a Luton bodied van.
 Having a square shape to start with makes life much easier when it comes to lining the van and building your walls.
 Working around the strange shapes when ply lining the Ducato probably took up more time than anything else in the whole build!
 Also the huge interior space is brilliant – we’ve seen some amazing Luton conversions that really look like full sized apartments when you get inside.
 If you’re careful you can also do a full Luton conversion under the 3.5 tonne weight limit.

 When thinking about converting a van one of the first questions you need to answer is how ‘stealth’ do you want it to be?

 The answer to this question will influence a lot of the other big decisions around how you carry out the build and starting out with the right kind of vehicle is essential.

 This will all depend on how you’ll be using your van, whether you want to take it out on the weekend to stay on a campsite, use it as comfortable and cheap accommodation when staying away from home, perhaps parked up on a friends driveway or a quiet car park or, like us, you might be considering living in your van full-time on the road, taking it from quiet countryside to busy inner city streets.

 We bought our van with the latter in mind and therefore wanted to be as stealth as possible whilst still being practical and comfortable.

 We wanted the option to be able to spontaneously park up on a busy road and use the vans facilities as we normally would without being noticed by any passers by.